James Gabriel Montresor: Return to Britain

-By 1760, he had risen to the role of Chief Engineer in the Provinces, and in recognition of his efforts in New York he was granted 10,000 acres (40 km^{2}) of land on the eastern (Vermont) side of Lake Champlain.
+By 1760, he had risen to the role of chief engineer in the Provinces, and in recognition of his efforts in New York he was granted 10,000 acres (40 km^{2}) of land on the eastern (Vermont) side of Lake Champlain.
 However, in that year ill health forced his return to England, followed by the resignation of his commission in the 14th Foot in 1762.
-He would later construct powder magazines at Purfleet, and was chief engineer at Chatham.
+He would later construct powder magazines at Purfleet, and was chief engineer at Chatham Dockyard.
 Throughout his career, he also drafted numerous maps and plans of the areas around which he was stationed, and kept journals, which have been published.
+On 25 May 1772 Montresor was promoted to colonel.

 James Gabriel Montresor married first, 11 June 1735, Mary Haswell, daughter of Robert Haswell, Master Attendant of the royal dockyard at Gibraltar.
 By her he had two daughters and five sons, most notable among these being John Montresor.
 Mary died 5 March 1761.
 He remarried 25 August 1766, Henrietta Fielding, daughter of novelist Henry Fielding who was already "in deep decline", and died months later, 11 December 1766.
 Montresor married as his third wife Frances Nickolls, daughter of H. Nickolls and widow of William Kemp.
 He died at Teynham, Kent, 6 January 1776.